MrHacker46/M0B-tool-v2/README.md

 - ADDING A EXPLOIT WITH BIG EXPLOITS INCLUDES MANY CMS

 # WARNING
-attacking any site is not my responsability
+Attacking any site / finding vulnerabilities with this tool is not my responsability